gjbadros/hass-vantage/README.md

 buttons, where multiple buttons may have similar names such as "On" and "Off"), this module will just add the VID to the end.

 These names are very long.
-If you want shorter Entity names, you can either go through and rename all the Entities in Home Assistant, or you can rename your objects in Vantage before syncing to Home Assistant (say, by renaming your "Second Floor" to be "2F" and your "Master Bath" to be "MBath" or the like).

-If you want shorter friendly names, you can use the name_mappings congfiguration option to rename things, such as:
+If you want shorter Entity names, you can do one of the following:

+1. Use the Configuration->Entity Registry UI to rename your entities.
+This can be tedious, and if you ever re-initialize Home Assistant's Entity registry (such as by following step 2 below) then you may lose these changes.

+2. Rename your objects in the Vantage Design Center.
+The "Display Name" will override the "Name" field in Home Assistant if present (Note: only for Load objects, for keypads and motion sensors it does not).
+Once you do this you need to set `disable_cache: True` in your `configuration.yaml`, erase the file `~/.homeassistant/.storage/core.entity_registry`, and restart Home Assistant to rebuild the entity registry.
+You may renable the cache once Home Assistant has restarted once.

+3. Create mappings to rename objects in your `configuration.yaml`, like:

 ```
   name_mappings: